Being open about how the PwC network is organised and governed, and the high standards that we expect all PwC firms to follow, is important to us.

 PwC firms use the PwC name and draw on the resources and methodologies of the PwC network.
 In return, member firms are required to comply with common policies and the standards of the PwC network.

 The Network Leadership Team (NLT) sets the overall strategy for the PwC network and the standards to which PwC firms agree to adhere.
-The NLT is made up of the Chairman of the PwC network; the senior partners of the US, the UK and China member firms; and a fifth member appointed by the Global Board, currently the chairman of PwC Europe.
-The Chairman of the PwC network and the fifth member may serve on the NLT for a maximum of two terms of four years each in their respective capacities.
+The NLT is made up of the Chairman of the PwC network, the senior partners of the US, the UK and China member firms, and a fifth member appointed by the Global Board, currently the chairman of PwC Europe.
+The Chairman of the PwC network and the fifth member may serve for a maximum of two terms of no more than four years each in their respective capacities.
 The terms of the other NLT members are limited by the arrangements in their respective firms.
-The NLT typically meets biweekly and on further occasions as required.
+The NLT typically meets bi-weekly and on further occasions as required.

-The Global Leadership Team is appointed by, and reports to, the Network Leadership Team and the Chairman of the PwC network.
-Its members are responsible for leading teams drawn from network firms to coordinate PwC's activities across all areas of the business.
+The Global Leadership Team (GLT) is appointed by, and reports to, the NLT.
+Its members are responsible for leading teams drawn from PwC member firms to coordinate and lead PwC’s activities across all areas of the business.
 The GLT typically meets monthly and on further occasions as needed.

 Board members may serve a maximum of two terms of four years each.
-During FY18, the Board met 12 times either in person or by conference call.
+During FY19, the Board met 11 times, either in person or by conference call.